sbz123/furp-2026-WenjingChen-RL-Navigation-for-AMR/docs/00_weekly.md

 Too weak → no effect.
 Careful tuning is required.

+**Deeper analysis:**

+The baseline reward function is sparse: most of the learning signal comes from the +2.5 success bonus, which the agent only receives at the very end of an episode.
+This explains why early training (update 0-650) shows zero success — the agent never reaches the goal by chance, so it receives no positive feedback.

+Adding collision penalty was intended to provide denser signal, but introduced a new problem: the penalty dominates early training when the agent has not yet learned to navigate, causing it to avoid movement altogether (penalty -0.5 case) or move very cautiously (penalty -0.1 case).

+This reveals a fundamental tension in reward design:
+- Dense rewards help learning speed but can distort behavior.
+- Sparse rewards preserve correct behavior but slow learning.

+A better approach (future work) would be potential-based reward shaping, which provides dense guidance while mathematically guaranteeing the optimal policy is unchanged.

 **Challenges & blockers**

 - Hydra curly braces syntax error: resolved by hardcoding data path.